lnbits/nostr.com/src/pages/relays.md

 Relays are like the backend servers for Nostr.
 They allow Nostr clients to send them messages, and they may (or may not) store those messages and broadcast those messages to all other connected clients.

 The world of relays is changing fast so expect many changes here in the future.
-One thing to note, because Nostr is decentralized and depends on relays to store and retreive data, if you notice that your Nostr client feels slow, it's most likely due to the relays that you're using.
+One thing to note, because Nostr is decentralized and depends on relays to store and retrieve data, if you notice that your Nostr client feels slow, it's most likely due to the relays that you're using.
 It might be worth adding a few more relays to your client.

 ## Where can I find a list of relays?